matthew-schuh/electron-chat-app/README.md

 # Electron Chat App
+## To run:
+1. Download the repository
+2. cd into the repository
+3. Run `npm install`
+4. Run `npm start`

+-- Note the app was written to the screen size of the wireframe and is not responsive.
+Therefore the window may need to be resized if elements appear off screen (such as the chat text box). --

 ## Things to Consider / Possible Future Additions
 1. When loading the initial page of the app, we could jump straight to the chat app if name/number have been provided.
 A logout button would need to be provided in this case.